wolfSSL/wolfBoot/docs/Targets.md

 Or program each partition using:
 1. flash `wolfboot.bin` to 0x08000000:
     - `STM32_Programmer_CLI -c port=swd -d ./wolfboot.elf`
-2. flash wolfBoot.bin to 0x0c00 0000
+2. flash main application to 0x0800 a000
-    - `STM32_Programmer_CLI -c port=swd -d ./test-app/image_v1_signed.bin 0x08008000`
+    - `STM32_Programmer_CLI -c port=swd -d ./test-app/image_v1_signed.bin 0x0800a000`

-RED LD9 will be on indicating successful boot ()
+RED LD9 will be on indicating successful boot ().

+Updates can be flashed at 0x0804a000:

+- `STM32_Programmer_CLI -c port=swd -d ./test-app/image_v2_signed.bin 0x0804a000`

+The two partition are logically remapped by using BANK_SWAP capabilities.
+This partition swap is immediate and does not require a SWAP partition.

 ### Debugging